pongib/365DaysOfLearning/README.md

 **TIL**: Learn about dataproc, concept about lift and leverage seperate between compute and storage.
 Just known that Hive and Hbase can move to store on BigQuery and Bigtable.
 Preemptible will not lost data on Dataproc but will lose on normal GCE suitable for more compute power and reduce cost.

 **Thoughts**: This is suitable if you have Hadoop ecosystem but not me.
 Dataflow can do more and no overhead like Dataproc, as I known.

+## Day 13: Jan 14, 2020

+**TIL**: Learn about best pratice for dataproc such use cluster and storage in same region, add more disk size to increase disk performance because it actually network attached disk not actual disk.
+Add more preemptible node when face compute problem.
+And do lab with command and ui.
+Lastly, Quiz, with more confident but first time is 50% correct of 8 question kind of disappoint and another attempt until pass.

+**Thoughts**: Problem for my quiz is I don't know IAM to much and hesitate between concept that overlab and some tool that I cannot remember it name 100% sure such as HIVE for BigQuery but I remember it Apache Impala but don't remember it just HIVE.
+It very good to find my mistake early and I will improve that mistake.